 Trees & Trails

-Adults and children enjoy approximately five miles of trails on a hike or leisurely stroll along interactive walking paths through an urban forest and a boardwalk through wetlands in the heart of Baton Rouge.
+Trees and Trails offers an interactive field trip program and education opportunities for Scouts, school groups and other youth organizations.
+Adults and children can enjoy approximately three miles of trails on a hike or leisurely stroll along interactive walking paths through an urban forest.
+The trail system also includes a boardwalk through wetlands in the heart of Baton Rouge.
 The trails are open to the public from 8:00 a.m. until 5:00 p.m., seven days a week for a self-guided exploration.
-Trees and Trails also offers an interactive field trip program and education opportunities for Scouts, school groups and other youth organizations.

 Once on Botanic Garden grounds, follow the road to the Burden Museum & Gardens Visitor Information Center.
 The trail head signs are behind the Steele Burden Memorial Orangerie.View or download a map of the trails.